10 Day Notice for Unpaid Rent or Utilities

 Move Out Date

 A tenant who does not pay the unpaid rent or dispute the notice within five days of receiving it must move out on or before 1 p.m. on the effective date of the notice.

 Disputing a Notice to End Tenancy

 Because legal notice has been served, tenants who disagree with a notice must apply for dispute resolution – writing a letter or talking to the landlord is not enough.
-Within five days of receiving the notice, submit the Tenant’s Application for Dispute Resolution (PDF) to the Residential Tenancy Branch along with a copy of the Notice to End Tenancy.
+Within five days of receiving the notice, submit a tenant's application for dispute resolution to the Residential Tenancy Branch along with a copy of the Notice to End Tenancy.
 Choose from these forms groups on the forms page:

 If a tenant disputes a 10 day notice to end tenancy by the five-day deadline, the notice is suspended until an arbitrator makes a decision.
 A tenant must move out within 10 days of receiving the notice if they do not dispute it or pay the outstanding rent or utilities.

 When a landlord has served a notice to end tenancy, and the tenant has disputed the notice, the landlord continues to be entitled to payment of rent or payment for use and occupancy while awaiting resolution of the dispute.

 The landlord also continues to be entitled to payment for use and occupancy when a tenant does not move out by the effective date of a notice to end tenancy that the tenant has not disputed.
 In this case, the landlord may apply for dispute resolution seeking an order of possession and accept payment for use and occupancy while awaiting dispute resolution.